csc13/spektel-sensor/README.md

 spektel-sensor
 ==============

-This is a small project for a ATXMEGA32E5 based sensor for the Spektrum-RC telemetry system.
+This is a small project for a XMEGA based sensor for the Spektrum-RC telemetry system.
 ![spektrum Sensor Prototype](https://github.com/csc13/spektel-sensor/blob/master/pictures/Prototyp.jpg)

 The sensor is based on the flowing components: